 Parental Note: This experiment is geared towards ages 8 and up.
-The project may require some parental help when dealing with certain objects (hot glue gun and correctly tracking the sun).
-The experiment can be completed by children as young as age 4 but parent support would be needed for all steps.
+The project may require some adult help when dealing with certain objects (hot glue gun and correctly tracking the sun).
+The experiment can be completed by children as young as age 4 but support would be needed for all steps.

 Important Note: An entire day will be needed to track the sun’s position in the sky to create the hourly markings on the sundial.
 With this in mind, it may be best to create the sundial on one day and track the sun on another.

 Have you ever played outside on a clear summer day and watched the sun’s position change as time progressed?
 For example, when playing outside at 10 in the morning, the sun was at one position and when you looked again at 1 in the afternoon, the sun seemed to move across the sky to a different location.
 When tracking the sun throughout the day, you may think that it makes a trip through the sky following a certain path; this is not actually the case.
 Our earth is the item that is moving or rotating on a certain path!
 The sun isn’t moving, we are!
 The earth rotates on its axis which creates a “solar day.”
 A solar day is a time it takes the Earth to make a single rotation on its axis with respect to the sun.
 Due to this rotation, it appears that the sun moves through the sky based on the time of day.

 Early Egyptian astronomers noticed the same thing about the sun and created a device that could track the sun’s “movement” to accurately tell time.
 The name of this device is a sundial.
 A sundial is an instrument that tells time by using the position of the sun.
 The main parts of a sundial are rather simple, consisting of:

 - a gnomon, which is the element of the sundial that casts the shadow